Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Discussion and Future Directions

 \section{Discussion and Future Directions}

-Taking the wide range of possibilities with eye-tracking data in VR, state-of-the-art methods to preserve the privacy of such data, and suggested best practices by the VR and privacy communities into account, detailed considerations of privacy are needed for eye tracking~\cite{soup_up_XR_2021, future_of_privacy_forum_2022}.
-We identify three main directions for the eye-tracking community to follow particularly for privacy and discuss these in the following subsections.
+Taking into account the wide range of possibilities enabled by eye tracking, the state-of-the-art methods for preserving the privacy of such data, and the best practices recommended by the VR and privacy communities, a careful and detailed consideration of privacy is essential for eye tracking~\cite{Liebling2014, Kroeger2020}.
+We identify three main directions for the eye-tracking and privacy communities, and discuss these in the following.